 White paper writers often ask me, “What makes a good source?”

-That’s a great question in today’s era of “fake news” and “alternative facts.”
+Especially in an era of “fake news” and “alternative facts”?!

-Deliberate falsehoods are being spread from many sources: social media chatbots, agents of foreign governments, clickbait creators—not to mention vendors lying about their products.
+Those include social media chatbots, agents of foreign governments, clickbait creators, conspiracy theorists—not to mention vendors lying about their products.

-Because of all this deceit, a recent survey (discussed below) found that 6 out of 10 people find it hard to tell if a news item is fake or real.
+With all this misinformation, a recent survey (see below) found that 6 out of 10 people find it hard to tell if a news item is fake or real!

-Facing all this, how can a white paper writer possibly generate any trust from readers today?
+How can any white paper writer possibly generate any trust from readers today?

 Survey 1: The Trusting News project